-Tromsø is the largest city in Northern Norway, also known as the gateway to the Arctic or even the Paris of the North.
+Tromsø is the largest city in Northern Norway, also known as the gateway to the Arctic and the Capital of the Northern Lights.

 The city Tromsø is the gateway to the Arctic, at 70 degrees north.
 In the months when the Northern Lights are most active, you can participate in all kinds of cultural activities, winter activities and festivals events are also arranged at this time of year.

-The climate is both fairly mild and stable with an average winter temperature of -3 degrees due to the Gulf Stream.
-Since the early 1800 century, the city has been a starting point for Arctic expeditions and is also called the Gateway to the Arctic.
+The climate in Tromsø is both fairly mild and stable with an average winter temperature of -3 degrees due to the Gulf Stream.
+Since the early 1800 century, Tromsø has been a starting point for Arctic expeditions and is also called the "ateway to the Arctic".

 In the early 19th century Tromsø was a starting point for traping expeditions to the pack ice to the north and east and to the archipelago of Svalbard.
 If you wish to discover about the polar explorers you can visit the Polar Museum in the harbour district.

-Tromsø has a population of 74,500 and is the largest city in Northern Norway and the second-biggest in Lapland, and has great restaurants, top hotels and several big-name stores.
+Tromsø has a population of 75,000 and is the largest city in Northern Norway and the second-biggest in Lapland, and has excellent restaurants, top hotels and several big-name stores.
 It`s also the centre for the surrounding fishing and agriculture settlements and the home of the Polar Institute.

-There’s a lot to do here all year around.
+There is a lot to do in Tromsø all year round.
 In the winter adventures like cross-country skiing, snowmobiling, dog sledding, reindeer rides tours are some of the big adventures together with of course the Northern Lights adventures.
 From November to January many tourists also come here to discover whale safaris.
 Nearby Tromsø you find the Lyngen Alps where they also offer many different winter activities.

 In the summer adventures like hiking, biking, fishing, canoeing and river rafting and climbing are some of the most popular of course together with the Midnight Sun adventures.

-In 2004 the local government established the Lyngen Alps protected area and includes parts of municipalities Lyngen, Storfjord, Tromsø and Balsfjord.
+In 2004 the local government established the Lyngen Alps protected area and included parts of municipalities Lyngen, Storfjord, Tromsø and Balsfjord.